Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 in the Omeka record, but one of the metadata fields has the URL of the manifest hosted on another server.

-For example, you could set Manifest Element Set to "Dublin Core" and Manifest Element to "Has Format" in the plugin configuration, and then put a URL like "https://example.com/iiif/HI-SK20161207-0009/manifest" in the "Has Element" field of a record.
+For example, you could set the alternative manifest element to "Dublin Core:Has Format" in the plugin configuration, and then put a URL like "https://example.com/iiif/HI-SK20161207-0009/manifest" in the specified element of a record.
 The Universal Viewer included on that record's display page will use that manifest URL to retrieve images and metadata for the viewer.

+* Filtering data of manifests

+The plugin creates manifests with all the metadata of each record.
+The filter `uv_manifest` can be used to modify the exposed data of a manifest for items and collections.
+For example, it is possible to modify the citation, to remove some metadata or to change the thumbnail.

 Usage